 There are many different ways to attached Tillandsias to wood.
 Soft wire, elastic stretch cord or glue.
 We normally use E6000 because its waterproof and non-toxic to plants, but I wanted to try something a little different this time.
 So instead of gluing the Tillies on I used natural jute twine to loosley knit three rectangles, which were gathered at the bottom to form small pockets.

 The pockets need to be “loose” to allow for proper airflow.
 Tillies don’t like feeling smothered.

 I used a paper template to figure out where to drill some hole so I could sew the pockets onto the piece of wood.

 Adding the Air Plants

 Once all the pockets had been sewn on they were filled with a tiny bit of coconut fibre and the Tillandsia pups.
-The coconut fibre helped “anchor” the Tillies until they get a litle bigger.
+The coconut fibre helps “anchor” the Tillies until they get a little bigger.
 It should encourage them to grow some roots too.

 Tillies thrive in bright indirect light and don’t mind a few hours of direct sun in the morning or afternoon.
 We’ve hung ours outside on a western wall that gets early morning sun and dappled shade for the rest of the day.